Nishant-Ramakuru/val/content/authors/admin/_index.md

 Greetings to my website Folks!

-I’m a Dynamic Robotics Graduate with a cross disciplinary background in Computer Science, Electrtonics and Mechanical Designing, with a focus on AI in Robotics, and a proven track record in designing and implementing advanced robotic systems.
+I’m a Dynamic Robotics Graduate with a cross disciplinary background in Computer Science, Electrtonics and Mechanical Designing, with a focus on AI in Robotics, and a proven track record of 4+ years of industry experience in designing and implementing advanced robotic systems.
 Possessing a solid research background, adept at merging AI techniques with robotics to enhance automation processes.
 Currently working at [HALCON](https://halcon.ae/) in the Robotics & Automation department as a Robotics & AI Engineer.

 I hold a MSc in Robotics and Autonomous Systems from [University of Bristol, UK](https://www.bristol.ac.uk/), where I published my dissertation, [Designing Considerate Swarms](https://direct.mit.edu/isal/proceedings/isal2021/33/86/102901) in MIT press, at the ALIFE 2021.
 Prior to this I worked as a Machine Learning Engineer at [ALGO8](https://algo8.ai/) after passing out from the International Institute Of Information Technology, Pune, with a BEng in Electronics.